 Cash and Cash Equivalents.
 We consider all highly liquid investments with a purchased maturity of ninety days or less to be cash equivalents.
-As of March 31, 2008 and December 31, 2007, cash equivalents consisted of commercial paper, U.S. government obligations, corporate bonds, and certificates of deposit.
+As of June 30, 2008, cash equivalents consisted of commercial paper.
+As of December 31, 2007, cash equivalents consisted of commercial paper, U.S. government obligations, corporate bonds, and certificates of deposit.